rivue/Gamified-Study-Tool/README.md

             - ⭐️ Add ability to add each section to each unit (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)

                 2) fix yellow console messages
-                4) fix blue dotted line appearing above course names like in library id #9
-                5) fix scroll buttons overlapping units --> and make scroll buttons the right height no matter the size of the screen
+                5) fix scroll buttons overlapping units for different sized screens --> and make scroll buttons the right height no matter the size of the screen
                 7) add logic for multiple flame emojis w/ streaks of 1, 5, 10, 25, 50, 100
                         - could be for a smaller one: https://lottiefiles.com/free-animation/fire-flame-4De5RVVPag
                         - slightly bigger one: https://lottiefiles.com/free-animation/fire-IuJfcIXKF1